An Easy Step By Step Guide On Starting A Website

 Step 5 – Install the software

 If you picked a WordPress hosting plan, KnownHost will have pre-installed WordPress for you.
-If you selected a Reseller hosting plan, you’ll need to install WordPress (used by over ? of all sites online) or Magento (which powers over 1.4% of all online sites) or whatever other software you’ve opted for, based on what you intend to accomplish.
+If you selected a Reseller hosting plan, you’ll need to install WordPress (used by over ? of all sites online) or Magento, or whatever other software you’ve opted for, based on what you intend to accomplish.
 With resellers, it’s just a matter of logging in to cPanel, clicking on the Softaculous icon and then picking whatever package(s) you’d like.
 One click later and they’re installed.
 Have a look at all the software options available with just one click using Softaculous.

 After signing up for web hosting, check your email inbox.
 It’ll include all the login details needed so that you can get started with whatever hosting plan you’ve chosen.